Community Development and Applied Economics M.S.

 Requirements for Admission to Graduate Studies for the Degree of Master of Science

-Required academic prerequisites include course work in microeconomics and calculus, equivalent to UVM courses EC 012 Principles of Microeconomics and MATH 019 Fundamentals of Calculus I. Other courses, including non-UVM courses or a CLEP exam, may be considered.
-Admission may be granted without these prerequisites, in which case you must compete them with a grade of C or better in your first semester in the graduate program.
+Required academic prerequisites include course work in microeconomics and calculus, equivalent to UVM courses ECON 1450 Principles of Microeconomics and MATH 1212 Fundamentals of Calculus I. Other courses, including non-UVM courses or a CLEP exam, may be considered.
+Students must complete at least 1 of the prerequisites prior to enrolling.
+The remaining prerequisite must be completed within the first semester of enrollment.

 Minimum Degree Requirements

 The degree requires a total of 36 credits, of which 27 to 30 are from advanced courses in CDAE and other related fields, plus a minimum of 6 credits of thesis research.
+6 graded course credits must be at the 6000-level or above.
 A written comprehensive examination and an oral defense of a thesis are also required.
 A student's thesis research is often an integral part of faculty-led, ongoing research projects in CDAE.

 Students in the graduate program must have a 3.00 grade point average to remain a degree candidate.
 A student may be dismissed from the Graduate College if 2 or more grades below a "B" are received.